semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Port forwarding {#port-forwarding}

-When SSH is not enough to troubleshoot an issue, you can forward use port forwarding to connect to services running inside the agent.
+When SSH is not enough to troubleshoot an issue, you can forward use port forwarding to connect to services listening to ports in the agent.

 A typical use case for this feature is troubleshooting end-to-end tests.
-Let's say a test is failing and you can't find any obvious cause in the logs.
-Port forwarding the HTTP port in the agent to your local machine can reveal how the application "looks" to the tests.
+Let's say a test is failing and you can't find any obvious cause from the logs alone.
+Port forwarding the HTTP port in the agent to your local machine can reveal how the application "looks".

 To start a port-forwarding session: